holymoly/WebWol/README.md

 # WebWol

-A Node based wake on lan webserver
+A Nodejs based wake on lan webserver

 ## What is it?

 WebWol is a project that I use to learn Node.
+Is currently running on a raspberry pi with weezy.
 You can simply add or delete a machine that you want to wake up from a config page.
 The list of machines is stored in a postgres database ( i know, i know... just wanted to see how to connect/read/write to a database).
 If the database doesnt exist it will be created when the webserver is started.
 It uses Bootstrap as front-end framework and express with jade as template engine.